comrade9-11/fifaButOnABudget/README.md

 ## To-do

-- Animations on the main menu where the
+- Animations on the main menu where there's like a swipe thing